-Today’s tour takes you into the western reaches of Narrabri Shire into the heart of the Pilliga Forest.
-Soak your aches away in hot artesian baths and venture onto the road less travelled.
+Today’s tour takes you into the western reaches of the Narrabri Region into the heart of the Pilliga Forest.
+Soak your aches away in the hot artesian baths and venture onto the road less travelled.

 Tour – Day 5